Masa331/pohoda/README.md

 invoice.invoice_header.number.raw
 # => { :"typ:id" => "71", :"typ:ids" => "47217", :"typ:numberRequested" => "4721703283" }
 ```
-The actual XML parsing is done with [Ox](https://github.com/ohler55/ox)(which is great work btw) and this is basically it's output.
+The actual XML parsing is done with [Ox](https://github.com/ohler55/ox)(which is great gem btw) and this is basically it's output.

 ### Creating a document